huaminghuangtw/Evergreen-Notes/Permanent-Notes/Life is cyclic.md

 ---
 title: Life is cyclic
 created: 2024-11-18T09:18:12
-modified: 2025-08-16T15:39:06
+modified: 2025-08-29T08:30:46
 ---

 > _“Life is like a wheel.
 Sooner or later, it always comes around to where you started again.” — Stephen King_

-> _“Nobody's going to win all the time.
-On the highway of life you can't always be in the fast lane.” ― Haruki Murakami, [What I Talk About When I Talk About Running](https://www.goodreads.com/work/quotes/2475030)_
+> _“Nobody’s going to win all the time.
+On the highway of life you can’t always be in the fast lane.” ― Haruki Murakami, [What I Talk About When I Talk About Running](https://www.goodreads.com/work/quotes/2475030)_

 > _“Everything in life opens and closes, sheds and renews.
 We are no different.” — Mark Nepo_